Physical unknowables: Quantum unknowables

-This distinction between a reversible, deterministic evolution of the quantum state on the one hand, and the irreversible measurement on the other hand, has left some physicists with an ``uneasy feeling;'' in particular in view of the possibility to ``erase''~\cite{hkwz,greenberger2} measurements by completely reconstructing the quantum state.
-Also, it is not entirely clear, and indeed remains conventional~\cite{svozil-2001-convention} where exactly the ``measurement cut''~\cite{wigner:mb,roessler-98} between the observer and the object is located: By assuming the universal applicability of quantum mechanics, the object and the measurement apparatus could be uniformly {\em combined} into a ``larger system'' whose quantum mechanical evolution should be deterministic; otherwise one would have to assume that quantum mechanics is not universally valid~\cite[p.~454]{everett}.
-Of course, this could result in the ``superposition'' of classically contradictory quantum states; with the associated Schr\"odinger's cat type representation paradox~\cite[812]{schrodinger}.
-Indeed, in Schr\"odinger's words~\cite[pp.~19-20]{schroedinger-interpretation}, \begin{quote} {\em ``[[$\ldots$]] The idea that [[the alternate measurement outcomes]] be not alternatives but {\em all} really happening simultaneously seems lunatic to him, just {\em impossible.} He thinks that if the laws of nature took {\em this} form for, let me say, a quarter of an hour, we should find our surroundings rapidly turning into a quagmire, a sort of a featureless jelly or plasma, all contours becoming blurred, we ourselves probably becoming jelly fish.
+Thus one is faced with a {\em dilemma:} either to accept a somehow spurious nonuniformity in the evolution of the quantum state during (irreversible) measurement processes -- an {\it ad hoc} assumption challenged by quantum erasure experiments -- or being confronted with the counterintuitive decay of quantum states into superpositions of classically mutually exclusive states -- a sort of jelly -- not backed by our everday experience as conscious beings (although often ambivalent we usually dont reside in mental ambiguity for too long). \citet[19--20]{schroedinger-interpretation} sharply addressed the difficulties of a quantum theorist coping with this aspect of the quantum formalism: \begin{quote} { The idea that [the alternate measurement outcomes] be not alternatives but {\em all} really happening simultaneously seems lunatic to [the quantum theorist], just {\em impossible.} He thinks that if the laws of nature took {\em this} form for, let me say, a quarter of an hour, we should find our surroundings rapidly turning into a quagmire, a sort of a featureless jelly or plasma, all contours becoming blurred, we ourselves probably becoming jelly fish.
 It is strange that he should believe this.
-For I understand he grants that unobserved nature does behave this way---namely according to the wave equation. [[$\ldots$]] according to the quantum theorist, nature is prevented from rapid jellification only by our perceiving or observing it.''} \end{quote} Yet, pointedly stated, if, at least in principle there is no such thing as an ``irreversible measurement,'' why should there be an ``indeterministic individual event?''
+For I understand he grants that unobserved nature does behave this way -- namely according to the wave equation. $\ldots$ according to the quantum theorist, nature is prevented from rapid jellification only by our perceiving or observing it. } \end{quote}

+If, however, an additional irreducible irreversible evolution or some other, possibly environmental \citep{PhysRevD.22.879,RevModPhys.75.715}, effect associated with measurements (and the collapse of the quantum wave function) is postulated or somehow emerges, individual events may occur indeterministically.
+The considerations might appear to be sophistries, but they have direct consequences for the supposedly most advanced random number generators of our time.
+These devices operate with beam splitters \citep{svozil-qct,rarity-94,zeilinger:qct,stefanov-2000,wang:056107,PhysRevA.82.022102}, which are strictly reversible \citep{Mandel-Ou1987118,green-horn-zei,zeilinger:882,svozil-2004-analog} -- one could demonstrate reversibility on beam splitters by forming a Mach-Zehnder interforemeter with two serially connected ones -- or parametric down-conversions and entanglement \citep{0256-307X-21-10-027,fiorentino:032334,10.1038/nature09008}.